 The 21st century has seen the collapse of the traditional workforce.
 Full-time employees, temps, freelancers, and open source talent are now routine workers in any business.

 Today, companies are working to understand and stay apace of this rapidly changing work environment.
 What changes do they need to make to manage a diverse, mobile, and multi-generational workforce?
-What strategies must they adopt to overcome the substantial challenges for recruiting, training, and managing talent?
+What strategies must they adopt to overcome the substantial challenges for recruiting, training, and managing talent in a blended workforce?

 Who or What Is Your Workforce?